xuhongxu96/depreduce/README.md

 try to remove edges for a node and trigger a rebuild, we have already minimized all its dependents, which means the incremental rebuild can be done as fast as we can expect.

+### How to Avoid Unexpected Architectural Changes

+#### Missing Direct Dependencies

+See [Bazel - Dependencies](https://bazel.build/concepts/dependencies#actual-and-declared-dependencies) for an example of the hazard introduced by missing direct dependencies.

+Because our approach will try to remove every edge in the dependency graph, it will remove the dependencies that can be accessed from transitive dependencies, even if these dependencies are directly used by the current target.

+This won't be a big issue, since if someone did refactor the code and break the dependencies, the build will be broken and developers can locate and fix the issue easily.
+However, it still can be an unexpected architectural change as well as a regression in the build code, which makes the dependency reduction result hard to be accepted.

+To mitigate this issue, we provide an option to check an additional condition before we try to remove the edge $n_j \rightarrow n_i$:
+If $n_i \in \text{deps}_{\text{trans}}(n_k)$ where $n_k \in \text{deps}(n_j)$,
+which means even if we removed $n_j \rightarrow n_i$, $n_j$ still transitively depends on $n_i$, let's just keep this edge and skip the following steps.

+As we considered the dependents $n_j$ in reverse topological order, all $\text{deps}_{\text{trans}}(n_k)$ where $n_k \in \text{deps}(n_j)$ are determined.
+Thus, we can still finish the optimization process in one pass.

+#### Rules that Should Remain Untouched

+We support allowlist and blocklist where users can specify texts or regexes to match rules.
+Only dependencies declared via allowed rules can be modified.

+See [blockrules.txt](blockrules.txt) as an example.

 ## Implementation

 ### Static Dependency Analysis via [`depreduce`]